A ‘pernicious influence’

 Workers of the world

 This booklet, produced by the club in 1911 has a print of a mural once visible on the wall of the main hall.
-It’s a little hard to see in the image here, but it shows workers from all corners of the globe coming together with the fruits of their labours.
+It shows workers from all corners of the globe coming together with the fruits of their labours.
 You can read more about the background to this picture here.
-You’ll also see that the booklet contains a catalogue for the long gone club library.
+You’ll also see that the booklet contains a catalogue for the long gone club library (now the TV/pool room).

 This extraordinary snooker hall (originally called the billiards room) has survived to this day with nine full-sized tables kept in immaculate condition for members to play on.